MatejKafka/revolut-disposable-card/README.md

 ```

 Config file containing the Revolut API tokens and a UUID of the first disposable card is stored in `revolut.json` in the current working directory.
 On the first run, you will be prompted for your phone number and your PIN.
 On subsequent runs, you only need to enter the PIN.

+To debug the program, pass `DEBUG` as an argument (`bun .
+DEBUG`) and all network requests and responses will be printed to stderr.